Georgia: Polarisation and climate of fear

 Public Service Media

 In 2023, funding for the Georgian Public Broadcaster (GPB) was reduced after amendments to the Broadcasting Law.
 The funding mechanism of the GPB also changed from a fixed percentage of gross domestic product (GDP) to an annual allocation in the state budget.
-The amendments were proposed without prior assessment, without consultations with the GBP and without an open public debate with stakeholders and experts.
+The amendments were proposed without prior assessment, without consultations with the GPB and without an open public debate with stakeholders and experts.
 Public service media in Georgia needs stable and predictable funding, which safeguards their independence.

 SLAPPs against media